 Starting Leapfrog From Zero

 I often wonder if I’d done a business degree, or a course, or even just a class, it would’ve been easier to become an entrepreneur BUT I did English.
 I did Acting.
-Nothing I’ve learned in formal education has prepared me for the endless business plans, forecasting and financial spreadsheets that I have waded through to date.
+Nothing I’ve learned in formal education has prepared me for the endless business plans, forecasting and financial spreadsheets that I have waded through to date, or the white-knuckle roller-coaster ride of uncertainty.

 Here are my top five (in no particular order):